 The Desired Angular Resolution (AR) and the Largest Angular Structure (LAS) are used together to determine the array configuration(s) the observations can be executed in.
 PIs cannot explicitly request specific configurations, but should instead make sure that the AR and LAS parameters entered are correct.
 The array configurations selected for your observations will together have baselines long enough to match the AR requested, and be compact enough to resolve the LAS.
-Often this will mean that a number of configurations are acceptable for a given Science Goal, or that up to two 12-m configurations as well as ACA 7-m and TP observations are included (for limitations and possible array combinations see Section A.4 of the Proposer's Guide).
+Often this will mean that a number of configurations are acceptable for a given Science Goal or that up to two 12-m configurations as well as ACA 7-m and TP observations are included (for limitations and possible array combinations see Section A.4 of the Proposer's Guide).
 Details on the configuration setup devised by the OT can be found in the Time Estimate pop-up.

 Users do not directly select whether ACA 7-m and/or Total Power observations should be added to their 12-m observations or not.
 Instead, the ACA is imposed by the OT if required to achieve the LAS requested.
-Whether or not ACA observations will be scheduled can be easily seen in the Time Estimate pop-up (see Fig. 11), or from the cover sheet of the pdf file created by the Tools > Generate PDF of Whole Proposal action.
+Whether or not ACA observations will be scheduled can be easily seen in the Time Estimate pop-up (see Fig. 11) or the Proposal Time Summary dialogue ("clock" icon on the menu bar).

 Users of the 12-m array have the option of entering a single value (as in previous cycles), a range of acceptable AR values, or asking for observations with any AR.
 If a range of AR values is entered, the OT will assign one or more configurations that match the AR anywhere in the specified range.
 This gives more flexibility for scheduling observations where the AR requirement is only loosely constrained.
-Note that if an AR range is given and the sensitivity requirement is entered as a brightness temperature, the OT assumes the most unfavourable (i.e. the most extended) configuration when computing the time estimate.
+Note that if an AR range is given and the sensitivity requirement is entered as a brightness temperature, the OT assumes the most extended configuration when computing the time estimate as this requires the most time.
 The equivalent brightness temperature achieved for the more compact end of the AR range is indicated for information only.
 The Any button (see Fig. 12) in practice limits the AR to the values given in the Configuration Information for the most compact and most extended 12-m configuration, excluding long-baseline configurations (since these are less efficient to calibrate).
-For this option users must enter the requested sensitivity in Janskys.
+For this option users must enter the requested sensitivity in Jy.